frenetic-lang/tutorials/09-NCMonitoring.md

 monitorTable(1, firewall)
 ```

-We added a table query to show the flow table that NetCore produces for the
+We added a table query to show the flow table that Frenetic produces for the
 firewall.
 Now, fire up the firewall
 ([Ox_Firewall.nc](netcore-tutorial-code/Ox_Firewall.nc)).
 You should see the
 following output: